Slesa/launchy/Launchy_QT/readme.txt

 To be done for 2.2 All:
 . why are there so many checks for updates on some networks?
 It seems like it should only happen once..
-. add a history of recent commands mapped to up arrow
+. add a history of recent commands mapped to up arrow . fix text alignment problem for output box in skins (discussed in skins 2.0 forum)

 To be done for 2.2 Windows:
 .
 Rescue mode should kill running Launchy's